framely/community/docs/reference/annotations/fillstrategy.md

 :::
 ::::

-Of course, user can say no so bot can move onto next slot.
+Of course, user can say no so bot need to move onto next slot.
 :::: conversation
 ::: bot Bot
 Do you have a fever?